-Hi all, my name is Tatiana Barrios, I am 26 years old, and I come from Barranquilla, Colombia.
-I am currently studying my master's programme in Information and Network Engineering at the School of Electrical Engineering and Computer Science.
-Before my master's, I did a bachelor's degree in Electronic Engineering at Universidad del Norte, Barranquilla, Colombia.
-I mainly enjoy reading, dancing, and knitting as hobbies.
+Tatiana comes from Barranquilla, Colombia.
+Before her master's, she did a bachelor's degree in Electronic Engineering at Universidad del Norte, Barranquilla, Colombia.
+She mainly enjoys reading, dancing, and knitting as hobbies.

 Why did you choose this master's programme at KTH?